 - We used the funds from 1% charitable tax transfer to purchase 220 AEDs, which are now available in various public spaces in the country.

-- We submit an extensive report detailing funds raised during each Grand Finale.
+- We submit an extensive financial report after each fundraiser.

-- We have invested this sum to buy 36 thousand pieces of modern medical equipment.
-To put this amount in a perspective - it means that, statistically speaking, every day there is a hospital somewhere in Poland, which receives 4 devices purchased with the funds raised during the Grand Finale.
+- Up to now, we have bought over 67 thousand pieces of modern medical equipment.
+To put this amount in perspective - it means that, statistically speaking, every day, there is a hospital somewhere in Poland, which receives 13 devices purchased with the funds raised during the Grand Finale.

-- We have initiated and help run 6 medical and 1 educational programmes, which are in action every day throughout the year.
+- We have initiated and helped run eight medical initiatives and one educational programme, which are in action every day throughout the year.
 The programmes are active in hospitals and schools nationwide.

 - Nearly all children born in Poland have their hearing screened within the framework of the Nationwide Programme for Newborn Hearing Screening.
-We have recently celebrated little Lena as the 5th million child to be tested.
+We have recently reached the mark of 5 million tests!

-- 219 neonatology units across Poland have been equipped with 457 'Infant Flow' devices, which offer breathing support without harming lungs of very young babies.
+- Two hundred nineteen neonatology units across Poland have been equipped with 'Infant Flow' devices, which offer breathing support without harming the lungs of very young babies.
 It's the best result in Europe!

-- We have helped to create 18 centres for treating retinopathy caused by premature birth.
-The centres have welcomed 7 032 children, who have undergone sight-saving treatments.
+- We have helped to create 19 centres for treating retinopathy caused by premature birth.

 - We have purchased 2978 personal insulin pumps for children, bringing Poland into the lead of countries where personal insulin treatment of diabetes is so readily available.

-- We have purchased 765 personal insulin pumps, so that pregnant women with diabetes can enjoy a healthy pregnancy.
+- We have purchased 1776 personal insulin pumps so that pregnant women with diabetes can enjoy a healthy pregnancy.

 - We have been organising CPR courses since 2005, and over 5 300 people have learned first aid with us.